Developer: New World Interactive

 As explained in the introduction above, the general setting of Insurgency is that of a hired mercenary company being employed to clear out insurgents in various warzones around the world.
 This concept of soldiers for hire may make some people uncomfortable.

 A quick disclaimer: most of my PvP time went something along the lines of “There’s someone!
 Never mind…” as I died too quickly to react.
-Now, I do have a very average internet connection and was dealing with a ping of at least 100 (up to 320), so I can blame a certain percentage of my deaths on that; in reality though, I’m just not that great at PvP.
+Now, I do have a very average internet connection and a good connection speed PS4.
+I was dealing with a ping of at least 100 (up to 320), so I can blame a certain percentage of my deaths on that; in reality though, I’m just not that great at PvP.
 When I found the Co-Op game modes, my Kill:Death ratio improved dramatically, as such I spent the majority of my time playing these game modes.

 Game mechanics in Insurgency are excellent.
 New World Interactive went for realism with this title, this means you can’t expect to absorb half a clip of ammunition before you’re close to death.
 Hit zones are realistic (headshots are ideal) so kills normally take just a few rounds.
 The flipside of this realism is how quickly you can die.
 I wouldn’t worry about trying PvP if you have a slow internet connection — as I mentioned above, death will come swiftly.